walpolea/leximitedjs/README.md

 Library for converting numbers or strings to and from Leximited Notation

-# npm run build | tsc
+### npm run build

-# src/ - has typescript module
+### npm run test

-# dist/ - has es5 module
+- src/ - has typescript module and tests

-# test/ - will have tests and examples you can run with node
+- dist/ - has es5 module